List of Home and Away characters introduced in 2015: Skye Peters

 Olivia Fraser Richards (Raechelle Banno) takes an instant dislike to Skye, who badmouths about her behind her back.
 Olivia's boyfriend, Hunter King (Scott Lee) invites Skye to his basketball practice and there she befriends Billie Ashford, who watches the basketball game.
 Skye breaks up the fight between Hunter and his stepbrother, VJ Patterson (Matt Little), who blames Hunter for burning his old house.
 That night, Hunter forced Olivia to apologise to Skye.
 Olivia apologises to Skye, who forgives her and they become friends.
 Oscar invites Skye to Angelo's and she assumes it is a date, but she finds him kissing another girl on the balcony and leaves.
 Skye and VJ sneak into a university party at Angelo's and she becomes jealous when she sees Oscar with another girl.
 After VJ got drunk, Billie takes Skye and VJ out of the party.
 Skye and Oscar briefly fall out when she tells his date that he was with another girl earlier during the party.
 Skye comforts and supports Olivia, after her break-up with Hunter, who cheated on her with Lindsay Ford (Georgia Flood).
 VJ invites Skye and Olivia to the beach, where Lindsay and her friends held a party there.
 Skye accidentally confess her feelings towards Oscar to Olivia out loud, which Lindsay and her friends overheard and mocks her.
-Skye stood up for herself and tells Lindsay that she isn't a horrible person.
+Skye stood up for herself and tells Lindsay that she is not a horrible person.
 Skye and VJ stopped Olivia from slapping Lindsay at the Diner, who annoyed her, while Olivia was working.